Geology of Tunisia

 The geology of Tunisia is defined by the tectonics of North Africa, with large highlands like the Atlas Mountains as well as basins such as the Tunisian Trough.
 Geologists have identified rock units in the country as much as a quarter-billion years old, although most units date to the Mesozoic and Cenozoic, in the past 250 million years.
 Tunisia has a small but active mining industry and a significant oil and natural gas sector.

-Structural Geology & Tectonics
+Structural geology and tectonics

 The Tunisian Atlas mountains are a fold and thrust belt between the Rifo-Tellian chain, in the northwest (a part of the Alpine chain) and the Saharan platform in southern Tunisia.
 The Rifo-Tellian chain is separated from the Atlas Mountains in northern Tunisia by the Tunisian Trough.
 Sedimentary units in the Tunisian Atlas mountains are divided by three regional faults: the Kasserine Fault, Gafsa Fault and Kaala-Djerda-Sbiba Fault.

-Stratigraphy & Geologic History
+Stratigraphy and geologic history

 The oldest strata in Tunisia date to the Permian and are located beneath the Jeffara in Jebel Tebaga, in southeastern Tunisia.
 They are claystone and sandstone, interbedded with limestone containing foraminifera, corals and brachiopod fossils.